Robertschris44/regex-hw/README.md

 - u, Unicode, Makes the expression assume individual characters as code points, not code units, and thus match 32-bit characters as well.

 ### Grouping and Capturing
+Groups group multiple patterns as a whole, and capturing groups provide extra submatch information when using a regular expression pattern to match against a string.

+Parentheses group the regex between them.
+They capture the text matched by the regex inside them into a numbered group that can be reused with a numbered backreference.
+They allow you to apply regex operators to the entire grouped regex.

+- Example in our sample code above: the following is the second group "([\da-z\.-]+)", you can tell this because it is separated from the first group by a "?" and a different set of parenthesis.

 ### Bracket Expressions